 What if I don’t get an internship?

-Employers know that Covid-19 has led to not having the same opportunities to gain internships and placements as they would usually have done.
-So, try not to worry too much about not having a recent internship on your CV; it would be an unreasonable recruiter who would expect one.
+Employers know that recent graduates had less opportunity to gain undergraduate internships or work placements as students during the pandemic.
+So, try not to worry too much about not having a recent internship on your CV; it would be an unreasonable recruiter who would demand one.

-There are other ways that you can use your time to develop your skills and there are tricks to writing these experiences up on your CV in a way that will impress recruiters, too.
-Take a look at our list of career-friendly activities you can do while social distancing and our top tips on how to fill a coronavirus-shaped hole on your CV.
+There are more ways that you can use your time to develop your skills.
+For example, completing an online course could advance your career prospects, as could learning a second language – there are many career benefits of being bilingual .
+There are tricks to writing these experiences up on your CV in a way that will impress recruiters, too.
+Take a look at our top tips on how to fill a coronavirus-shaped hole on your CV .